Skip to main content

 Professional body requirement

-It is a requirement of joining professional associations like the British Association of Counselling and Psychotherapy (BACP) and UK Council for Psychotherapy (UKCP) that you have adequate professional indemnity (PI) insurance.
-You will need to provide proof that they have this insurance in place before joining.
+It is often a requirement of joining professional associations that you have adequate cover.
+Specifically, you'll need professional indemnity (PI) insurance.
+For example, the British Association of Counselling and Psychotherapy (BACP) and UK Council for Psychotherapy (UKCP) require this.
+You will need to provide proof that you have this insurance in place before joining.
 These associations also require you, more generally, to have “adequate insurance when providing services directly or indirectly to the public.”
+As a minimum requirement, your policy should include public liability or third party cover.
+This is in case a client is injured while visiting your premises.
+And you should also have professional indemnity cover, in case you are sued by a client for negligence or malpractice.

 Common types of claim